rmolinamir/import-sorter-redux/README.md

 ### Import String Configuration

 The `importSorter.importStringConfiguration.trailingComma` setting is an enum that can be set to `always`, `multiLine`, or `none`.
-These options control whether a trailing comma is appended to import statements.
+These options control whether a trailing comma is appended to import declarations.
 The default value is `none`.

 The `importSorter.importStringConfiguration.maximumNumberOfImportExpressionsPerLine.type` setting is an enum that can be set to `words`, `maxLineLength`, or `newLineEachExpressionAfterCountLimit`.
 It works in conjunction with the `importSorter.importStringConfiguration.maximumNumberOfImportExpressionsPerLine.count` setting, which determines the threshold for moving imports to the next line.
 The available options are: